ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The type aliases `IsoSet`, `IsoFunctor` and `IsoBifunctor` cover the common
-cases: a regular function, natural transformation and binatural.
-Convenience
-functions allow us to generate instances from existing functions or natural
-transformations.
-However, it is often easier to use one of the abstract
-`Template` classes to define an isomorphism.
-For example:

 Tipe alias `IsoSet`, `IsoFunctor`, dan `IsoBifunctor` mencakup hal-hal
 umum: fungsi reguler, transformasi atural, dan  transformasi binatural.
 Fungsi fungsi pembantu mempermudah kita dalam membuat instans dari fungsi